veronica-f-reyes/Zillow_Regression_Project/README.md

 -------------------------
  Modeling Takeaways:

-- Polynomial Regression Model performed better than the baseline by having a lower RMSE than the baseline
+- Polynomial Regression Model performed better than the baseline by having a l Ir RMSE than the baseline.
 - The model explained 35.6% of the variance on out of sample data very similar to our validate dataset.

  Location & Tax Rates Takeaways: